EndPointCorp/end-point-blog/2021/01/29/intro-to-typescript.html.md

 } // This works.
 ```

-Optional fields are annotated using the ? character.
+Optional fields are annotated using the ? character:

 ```typescript
 interface myInterface {